stdevPavelmc/mailad/README.md

 <!-- markdownlint-enable -->
 <!-- prettier-ignore-end -->
 <!-- ALL-CONTRIBUTORS-LIST:END -->

+We have also a [file to register the contributions](Contributors.md) to this Software.

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 Contributions of any kind welcome!